 6. You’re taking early withdrawals from retirement savings

 You want to avoid ever tapping into your retirement accounts and using them in any way that would deplete them.
 A retirement account is just that – an account to be utilized in retirement as just one of the vehicles that will provide you financial stability when you have stopped working.

-When you prematurely withdraw funds from your investment account, you risk losing out on the growth that those investments likely would have provided you and it could take a longer time for you to rebuild.
+When you prematurely withdraw funds from your investment account, you risk losing out on the growth that those investments likely would have provided you, and will take a longer time for you to rebuild.

 Taking loans out early on your 401k will jeopardize your investment strategy, derail your retirement plans, and will almost certainly lead to your inability to retire early.
 You may have a false sense of security that you have the time to rebuild the account if you start taking funds from the account, but that is not a good idea – it will set you back from reaching your goals.

 7. You need to exercise patience with diversification

 Don’t be tempted to react to market fluctuations.
 Have patience and don’t start panicking if you start to see your account balances dip.
 Stay the course and remember you’re in this for the long haul – that’s what markets do; they gyrate, so don’t start adjusting your portfolio.
 Be patient.